About

 Coffeyville Community College

-Two years in Kansas.
-I sharpened the tools that would earn a full scholarship to The Ohio State University.
+Two years in Kansas, an Associate's degree, and the work that earned a full scholarship to The Ohio State University.
 Junior college is where a lot of athletes get lost.
 For me it was where the work got serious.

 Ohio State pre-race portrait